kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 To try to prevent this situations from happening, we will add client-side validation in the ResourceSlice controller helper, so that any errors in the ResourceSlices will be caught before they even are applied to the APIServer.
-This will only work for controllers that use the helper code, but it will minimize the chances that the Allocator will find errors during the allocation phase.
+This will only work for drivers that use the helper code, but it will minimize the chances that the Allocator will find errors during the allocation phase.

 #### Future options

-We can further improve the experience here by introducing a controller that can validate that all references within a `ResourcePool` are valid.
-It can then update a status on all `ResourceSlices` in the `ResourcePool`.
+We can further improve the experience here by introducing a controller that can validate that all references within a resource pool are valid.
+It can then update a status on all `ResourceSlices` in the resource pool.
 The controller can only do full validation for complete pools, i.e. when all `ResourceSlices` in the pool is on the same generation, but some validation can be done even on incomplete pools.